 It was the Szapolyai family who had the six outer towers built.
 The walls were decorated in the Renaissance style.
-Although there was a moat around it, the castle has never had a great military significance but the town was an important settlement, surrounded by walls.
-You can read the Latin script on its strong gate-tower: “The Lord’s name is the strongest bastion 1628”
+Although there was a moat around it, the castle has never had great military significance but the town was an important settlement, surrounded by walls.
+You can read the Latin script on its strong gate tower: “The Lord’s name is the strongest bastion 1628”

 During the Dual Kingship, King Szapolyai János gave Kásmárk to his envoy, the Polish Jeromos Laszky.
-You can find the tombstones of the Laszky and Thököly family there.
+You can find the tombstones of the Laszky and Thököly families there.

 When Thököly István was accused of treason by the Habsburg because of the Wesselényi Conspiration in 1671, the Austrians carried away the treasures of the aristocrat from Késmárk on 16 wagons.